 NSF History - History Wall

-A NOTE FROM THE DIRECTORThis beautiful mural provides a visual history of the National Science Foundation (NSF), spanning nearly 7 decades of scientific discovery and innovation and depicting NSF’s impact on the nation.
+This beautiful mural provides a visual history of the National Science Foundation (NSF), spanning nearly seven decades of scientific discovery and innovation and depicting NSF's impact on the nation.
 This is a legacy that belongs to all of us, and to the nation.
 History is an integral part of knowledge management within a federal agency.
-Remembering the road NSF has traveled—with all of its twists and turns—helps us navigate the road ahead.
-Furthermore, an accounting of our history is an accounting of the growth of the science and engineering enterprise in the United States.
-We’ve often heard it said, “what’s past is prologue.”
-If NSF’s history is any indication of what we can expect to achieve over the next 70 years, then the decades ahead will be filled with transformative discoveries, and we will need a lot more wall space.
+Remembering the road NSF has traveled — with all of its twists and turns — helps us navigate the road ahead.
+Furthermore, an accounting of our history is an accounting of the growth of the science and engineering (S&E) enterprise in the United States.
+We've often heard it said, "what's past is prologue."
+If NSF's history is any indication of what we can expect to achieve over the next 70 years, then the decades ahead will be filled with transformative discoveries, and we will need a lot more wall space.

 ABOUT THE ARTIST

-Nicolle R. Fuller created the NSF history wall art using 3d software and digital painting, and incorporating select photos graciously provided by NSF friends and partners.
-Fuller holds a graduate certificate in science illustration, and a bachelors in biochemistry.
-In 2007 she founded Sayo-Art LLC to help scientists communicate with a wider audience.
-Fuller lives in Bellevue, WA with her two children and husband.
+Nicolle R. Fuller created the NSF history wall art using 3D software and digital painting, and incorporating select photos graciously provided by NSF friends and partners.
+Fuller holds a graduate certificate in science illustration and a bachelors in biochemistry.
+In 2007, she founded Sayo-Art LLC to help scientists communicate with a wider audience.
+Fuller lives in Bellevue, Washington, with her two children and husband.

 Select photo(s) for numbering details